jokergoo/circlize_book/book/14-chord-diagram-advanced-usage.md

 col_sum = sum(colSums(abs(mat)))
 ```

-Small gaps between sectors are set to 1 degree and big gaps between row and
+Assume small gaps between sectors are set to 1 degree and big gaps between row and
 column sectors are set to 20 degree.